-While the student’s comment prompted a lengthy discussion on fact-checking, taking care not to assimilate someone else’s opinion without investigation, and ultimately led to the classroom concluding that both news sources were slightly bias (leaning to one direction rather than communicating the subject fairly) and neither provided sufficient evidence to support all points made, it reminded me that students are in desperate need of acquiring worldly knowledge and of developing critical thinking skills.
+While the student’s comment prompted a lengthy discussion on fact-checking, taking care not to assimilate someone else’s opinion without investigation, and ultimately led to the classroom concluding that both news sources were slightly biased (leaning to one direction rather than communicating the subject fairly) and neither provided sufficient evidence to support all points made, it reminded me that students are in desperate need of acquiring worldly knowledge and of developing critical thinking skills.
 Since that time, I have concluded that this same critical thinking illness runs rampant across many different types of people.
-This profound realization that KDD is taking over and our schools system is aiding in the production of automoton citizenry, it has become my fervent hope that educators help students learn to use critical thinking skills early in life to help equip them for discerning between truth, falsehoods, and everything in between.
+This profound realization that KDD is taking over and our school systems are aiding in the production of an automaton citizenry, it has become my fervent hope that educators help students learn to use critical thinking skills early in life to help equip them for discerning between truth, falsehoods, and everything in between.